David Löfquist

-David Löfquist (born 6 August 1986) is a Swedish footballer who plays as a winger and striker for Mjällby AIF.
+David Löfquist (born 6 August 1986) is a Swedish footballer who plays for Kristianstad FC.
 His nickname is "Löken" (English: "The Onion").

 Career

 Mjällby AIF

 Löfquist started his professional career at Mjällby AIF where he played for five seasons.
 The three first seasons was in Sweden's second highest tier of football, Superettan, while the last two seasons was in Sweden's highest league, Allsvenskan.
 Löfquist managed to play more than 130 league matches for Mjällby before he left the club in early 2012.

 Parma

 On 5 December 2011 it was announced that Löfquist had signed a two-and-a-half-year-long contract with Italian side Parma with an option to further extend the contract with two years in the summer of 2014.

 Loan to Gubbio

 Before Löfquist had played for Parma he was loaned out to Serie B side Gubbio on 31 January 2012 for the remainder of the 2011–12 season.